MENU

 Expert Website

-What can I do to address any anxiety and frustration that my children feel when seeing upsetting images online regarding racism around the world?
+How can I address any anxiety and frustration that my children feel when seeing upsetting images online regarding racism around the world?

-It is further important to acknowledge the child’s feelings and allow them to express these feelings, as well as, providing ways to express these emotions in a healthy and meaningful way.
+It is further important to acknowledge the child’s feelings and allow them to express these feelings while providing ways to express these emotions in a healthy and meaningful way.
 This may include potential actions children can take to tackle social injustices or ways they may be able to get involved in campaigns or talking about ways to cope when they witness social injustices.